Many pregnant women are under stress. Coping with stress in pregnancy is important to improve pregnancy outcome.

 Studies have consistently shown an increased risk of pregnancy complications such as miscarriages and preterm births in women with increased stress levels.
 In addition, studies have shown increased risks to their children such as more allergies and schizophrenia.

 Stress comes in many different forms and women cope with stress in different ways.
 Stress often prevents women to care for themselves which may mean not eating well or smoking and drinking alcohol.
-Stress also effects a woman’s immune system and thus the baby’s development.
+Stress also affects a woman’s immune system and thus the baby’s development.

 Pregnancy in and by itself is stressful.
 Stress levels are often difficult to assess because there is no real blood test or other reliable tests to check on a woman’s stress levels.
 If a woman feels she is under stress, she should let her obstetrician know so it can be discussed and monitored during her pregnancy.